aurelilia/gelixrs/docs/src/install.md

 ### Compiling and installing

-To compile and install the compiler, simply run:
+To compile and install the compiler on Linux, simply run:

 ```bash
 # Compile with optimizations